AGRICULTURE AND HORTICULTURE

 (5) Registrations are effective through the last day of the calendar year in which they are issued.
 If a registration is being renewed, the director may suspend the requirement that a soil amendment or plant amendment be analyzed if there is no material change in the label for the product.

-(6) If the application for renewal of the soil amendment or plant amendment registration provided for in this section is not submitted before February 1 of any one (1) year, a penalty of ten dollars ($10.00) per product shall be assessed and added to the original fee.
+(6) If the application for renewal of the soil amendment or plant amendment registration provided for in this section is not submitted by January 31, a penalty of ten dollars ($10.00) per product shall be assessed and added to the original fee.
 The applicant shall pay the penalty before the renewal soil amendment or plant amendment registration may be issued.

 (8) An applicant applying to register a waste-derived soil amendment or plant amendment shall state in the application the concentration of metals or metalloids including, but not limited to, arsenic (As), cadmium (Cd), mercury (Hg), lead (Pb), and selenium (Se).
 The applicant shall provide a laboratory report or other documentation verifying the levels of the metals or metalloids in the waste-derived soil amendment or plant amendment.

-(9) A distributor is not required to register a soil amendment or plant amendment product that is already registered under this chapter, so long as the label remains unchanged.
+(9) A distributor is not required to register a soil amendment or plant amendment product that is already registered under this chapter, as long as the label remains unchanged.